nitin42/redocx/README.md

 * After configuring babel and assuming you've already created a file `example.js`, run `babel-node example.js`.
 This will render your React component to word document.

-> `redocx` will soon have a new cli to automate this process making it easy to render the components without manual configuration 😄
+> `redocx` will soon have a new cli to automate this process making it easy to generate word documents with React!

 ## Documentation